nafizjiwa/ReactQuestionAnswer/README.md

         );
 7. What is the difference between `helloWorld` and `HelloWorld`?

-JavaScript prefers lower camel case names like `helloWorld`, React components use Pascal case (or upper camel case) variable names, like `HelloWorld`, This makes it clear that a given JSX element is a React component and not a regular HTML tag.
+JavaScript prefers lower camel case names like `helloWorld`, </br>
+React components use Pascal case (or upper camel case) variable names, like `HelloWorld`,</br>
+This makes it clear that a given JSX element is a React component and not a regular HTML tag.</br>

 ## CUSTOM COMPONENTS
 1. What is a React component?